Mariska Karasz

-Mariska Karasz (born Mariska Kárász; 1898 – August 27, 1960) was a Hungarian-American fashion designer, author, and textile artist.
+Mariska Karasz (born Mariska Kárász in Budapest, Hungary; December 2, 1898 – August 27, 1960) was a Hungarian-American fashion designer, author, and textile artist.
 She created colorful, patterned garments largely inspired by the folk art of her native country.
-Her abstract wall hangings mixing fibers such as silk, cotton, wool, and hemp with horsehair and wood garnered her extensive national, and even international, attention.
-Critics repeatedly praised her for her skillful and unusual use of color, her creative combinations of materials, and her inspiring efforts to promote a modern approach to embroidery.
+Her abstract wall hangings mixed fibers such as silk, cotton, wool, and hemp with horsehair and wood.
+They garnered her extensive national, and even international, attention.
+Critics repeatedly praised her skillful and unusual use of color, her creative combinations of materials, and her inspiring efforts to promote a modern approach to embroidery.